chaselikethebank/docs-template/docs/value.md

 - Free Template via GitHub

-## <span data-v-549c013f class="icon " style="display:inline; padding: 10px;  margin-right: 12px; background-color: rgba(101, 117, 133, 0.16); border-radius: 4px;">👶🏻</span> Name a Tech Stack
+## <span data-v-549c013f class="icon " style="display:inline; padding: 10px;  margin-right: 12px;">👶🏻</span> Name a Tech Stack
 - Who else can say they named a tech stack?
 You will, after this talk!

 :::info Special Feeling (Say this aloud to yourself)
 *Write Documentation; Create Leverage* will deepen my domain-specific knowledge and award me with new perspectives for other domains.